-Background and rationale 6a Description of research question and justification for undertaking the trial, including summary of relevant studies (published and unpublished) examining benefits and harms for each intervention 3-6 6b Explanation for choice of comparators 3-6 Objectives 7 Specific objectives or hypotheses 7 Trial design 8 Description of trial design including type of trial (eg, parallel group, crossover, factorial, single group), allocation ratio, and framework (eg, superiority, equivalence, noninferiority, exploratory) 8,15 Methods: Participa nts, int erventions, and outcomes Study setting 9 Description of study settings (eg, community clinic, academic hospital) and list of countries where data will be collected.
-Reference to where list of study sites can be obtained 8 Eligibility criteria 10 Inclusion and exclusion criteria for participants.
-If applicable, eligibility criteria for study centres and individuals who will perform the interventions (eg, surgeons, psychotherapists) 8-10 Interventions 11a Interventions for each group with sufficient detail to allow replication, including how and when they will be administered 11-13 11b Criteria for discontinuing or modifying allocated interventions for a given trial participant (eg, drug dose change in response to harms, participant request, or improving/worsening disease) 12,13,15 11c Strategies to improve adherence to intervention protocols, and any procedures for monitoring adherence (eg, drug tablet return, laboratory tests) 12,13 11d Relevant concomitant care and interventions that are permitted or prohibited during the trial 11 Outcomes 12 Primary, secondary, and other outcomes, including the specific measurement variable (eg, systolic blood pressure), analysis metric (eg, change from baseline, final value, time to event), method of aggregation (eg, median, proportion), and time point for each outcome.
-Explanation of the clinical relevance of chosen efficacy and harm outcomes is strongly recommended 7 Participant timeline 13 Time schedule of enrolment, interventions (including any run-ins and washouts), assessments, and visits for participants.
-A schematic diagram is highly recommended (see Figure) 11,12(figure 2)
+Background and rationale 6a Description of research question and justification for undertaking the trial, including summary of relevant studies (published and unpublished) examining benefits and harms for each intervention 3 6b Explanation for choice of comparators 5 Objectives 7 Specific objectives or hypotheses 5 Trial design 8 Description of trial design including type of trial (eg, parallel group, crossover, factorial, single group), allocation ratio, and framework (eg, superiority, equivalence, noninferiority, exploratory) 5 Methods: Participa Methods: Participants, interventions, and outcomes Study setting 9 Description of study settings (eg, community clinic, academic hospital) and list of countries where data will be collected.
+Reference to where list of study sites can be obtained 6 Eligibility criteria 10 Inclusion and exclusion criteria for participants.
+If applicable, eligibility criteria for study centres and individuals who will perform the interventions (eg, surgeons, psychotherapists) 6 Interventions 11a Interventions for each group with sufficient detail to allow replication, including how and when they will be administered 7 11b Criteria for discontinuing or modifying allocated interventions for a given trial participant (eg, drug dose change in response to harms, participant request, or improving/worsening disease) 8 11c Strategies to improve adherence to intervention protocols, and any procedures for monitoring adherence (eg, drug tablet return, laboratory tests) 8 11d Relevant concomitant care and interventions that are permitted or prohibited during the trial 8, 16 Outcomes 12 Primary, secondary, and other outcomes, including the specific measurement variable (eg, systolic blood pressure), analysis metric (eg, change from baseline, final value, time to event), method of aggregation (eg, median, proportion), and time point for each outcome.
+Explanation of the clinical relevance of chosen efficacy and harm outcomes is strongly recommended 9, 10, 11 Participant timeline 13 Time schedule of enrolment, interventions (including any run-ins and washouts), assessments, and visits for participants.
+A schematic diagram is highly recommended (see Figure) 9, table 1

-Sample size 14 Estimated number of participants needed to achieve study objectives and how it was determined, including clinical and statistical assumptions supporting any sample size calculations 14-15 Recruitment 15 Strategies for achieving adequate participant enrolment to reach target sample size 8-11 Methods: Assignm ent of i nterventions (for controlled trials) Allocation: Sequence generation 16a Method of generating the allocation sequence (eg, computer-generated random numbers), and list of any factors for stratification.
-To reduce predictability of a random sequence, details of any planned restriction (eg, blocking) should be provided in a separate document that is unavailable to those who enrol participants or assign interventions 10 Allocation concealment mechanism 16b Mechanism of implementing the allocation sequence (eg, central telephone; sequentially numbered, opaque, sealed envelopes), describing any steps to conceal the sequence until interventions are assigned 10 Implementation 16c Who will generate the allocation sequence, who will enrol participants, and who will assign participants to interventions 10 Blinding (masking) 17a Who will be blinded after assignment to interventions (eg, trial participants, care providers, outcome assessors, data analysts), and how 17b If blinded, circumstances under which unblinding is permissible, and procedure for revealing a participant's allocated intervention during the trial Methods: Data coll ection, management, and analysis Data collection methods 18a Plans for assessment and collection of outcome, baseline, and other trial data, including any related processes to promote data quality (eg, duplicate measurements, training of assessors) and a description of study instruments (eg, questionnaires, laboratory tests) along with their reliability and validity, if known.
-Reference to where data collection forms can be found, if not in the protocol 13-14, figure 1 18b Plans to promote participant retention and complete follow-up, including list of any outcome data to be collected for participants who discontinue or deviate from intervention protocols
+Sample size 14 Estimated number of participants needed to achieve study objectives and how it was determined, including clinical and statistical assumptions supporting any sample size calculations 13 Recruitment 15 Strategies for achieving adequate participant enrolment to reach target sample size 14 Methods: Assignme ent of in terventions (for controlled trials) Allocation: Sequence generation 16a Method of generating the allocation sequence (eg, computer-generated random numbers), and list of any factors for stratification.
+To reduce predictability of a random sequence, details of any planned restriction (eg, blocking) should be provided in a separate document that is unavailable to those who enrol participants or assign interventions 14 Allocation concealment mechanism 16b Mechanism of implementing the allocation sequence (eg, central telephone; sequentially numbered, opaque, sealed envelopes), describing any steps to conceal the sequence until interventions are assigned 14 Implementation 16c Who will generate the allocation sequence, who will enrol participants, and who will assign participants to interventions 14 Blinding (masking) 17a Who will be blinded after assignment to interventions (eq. trial participants, care providers, outcome 14